Marcin-Ramotowski/Archicad-API-Scripts/README.md

 # Project Status

-Project is: in improvement.
-New scripts are added.
+Project is: done.
+But the quality of the code is currently being improved.

 # Room for Improvement